Code-Institute-Submissions/ci-frontend-project1/README.md

 b.
 Location - There is marker 1 icon and address in this column.
 When users click this address, the users will see a modal/pop-up window of an embedded google map location.
 c.
 Follow Us - There are 2 icons in this column.
 Users will be directed to the appropriate social media website according to the icon they click.

 6. For [Form](https://oraclebun.github.io/ci-frontend-project1/forms.html), the users will see a heading and 6 form labels on the left in brown column.
 On the right, users will see inputs boxes corresponding to each label.
 Only Name, Phone and E-mail field are required.
-The day preffered to call, time preffered and comments/queries are not compusory.
-If Name, Phone and E-mail input field are empty, the boostrap popover will prompt users to fill in the required field.
+The day preferred to call, time preferred and comments/queries are not compusory.
+If Name, Phone and E-mail input field are empty, a boostrap popover will prompt users to fill in the required field.
+As this page does not have Javascript, form validation can't be implemented.
 In the navigation bar, the menu items action are the same as the Home page's navigation bar.
 They will call up the same action.
-The additional features which is the logo and the company name has a link that will redirect users back to the home page/index page.
+Additional features on the Form page is the logo and the company name has a link that will redirect users back to the home page/index page.
 The footer at the bottom also behave the same as the footer in index.html.

 The page is also tested with html validator site: [w3 validator](https://validator.w3.org/#validate_by_upload) to check for markup errors.
 This project was tested for mobile friendly and responsiveness using Firefox and Chrome80 browsers using the inspect website > toggle device toolbar and select different screen sizes to manually view the mobile responsiveness.

+### Problems in Mobile Responsiveness
+On responsive screen, the content font of back flip-card doesn't size well with respective to the screen size especially for devices screen sizes 600px - 990px.
+This is temporary resolved by styling with media query in css but this causes non-standardization in the font size with respective to the flip-cards size.

 ## Deployment
 This project is just static webpages, thus, it is deployed via GitHub pages.